Devastation Of 'Epic Proportions' In Caribbean Wake Of Hurricane Irma

 Some six hours later, Irma smashed into St. Martin, about 60 miles northwest of Barbuda.
 The island was directly in the storm's path, and the half-French, half-Dutch island suffered horrendously as a result.

-At least four bodies have been recovered on St. Martin, the French side of the island, according to Prime Minister Edouard Philippe.
+At least four bodies have been recovered on St. Martin, the French side of the island, according to Prime Minister Edouard Philippe, who quoted one local official as saying that 95 percent of the island's houses had been damaged and 60 percent were uninhabitable.
 Earlier, France's interior minister said at least eight people had died.
 On the Dutch side of the island, Netherlands Prime Minister Mark Rutte said Thursday there was as yet "no clarity" on victims.
 However, he did say it was clear that devastation of "epic proportions" had been visited on the island.

 Orkaanpassage #Irma nog in volle gang.
 Onze mensen en schepen zijn ter plekke.
 Klaar om te helpen zodra de mogelijkheid zich voordoet. pic.twitter.com/fCLcnhzrLH— Koninklijke Marine (@kon_marine) September 6, 2017

-French President Emmanuel Macron said his country was "grief stricken" by the destruction on St. Martin.
+French President Emmanuel Macron said his country was "grief-stricken" by the destruction on St. Martin.
 Macron tied the destruction to climate change, saying the world must act now "so we can avoid such natural disasters in the future."

 St. Martin's famous Princess Juliana International Airport that abuts the beach (and has become a mecca for foolhardy tourists and thrill-seekers who brave the dangerous jet wash as planes take off) was badly damaged, as revealed by photographs tweeted by the Dutch navy, which has two ships stationed off the coast as part of relief efforts.